rimim/swiftc-debug-link-issue/README.md

-The issues is reproducible with Xcode14 but is an error in Xcode15.
-The issue is that when you specify -DCMAKE_BUILD_TYPE=Debug cmake will add "-g" the options passed to swiftc and when you have more than 128 swift source files in your library the .swiftmodule file is added to the linker input files.
-Xcode14 and possibly earlier only considered this a warning but Xcode15 reports it as an error.
-Removing "-g" from the CMAKE_Swift_FLAGS_DEBUG will allow the library to compile but without debug info.
+This issue is reproducible with Xcode14, but is an error in Xcode15.
+The issue is that when using cmake -DCMAKE_BUILD_TYPE=Debug it will add "-g" to the options passed to swiftc and when you have more than 128 swift source files in your library the .swiftmodule file seems to be added to the linker input files.
+If you have less than 128 files the .swiftmodule is not add or the linker input file is not used.
+Xcode14 and possibly earlier only considered this a warning, but Xcode15 reports it as an error.
+Removing "-g" from the CMAKE_Swift_FLAGS_DEBUG will allow the library to compile, but without debug info.

 ## Build using Xcode14: